 Applicants can place observations on the draft timetable offer in PCS, which are monitored by the C-OSS.
+The C-OSS can support the applicants regarding their observations.
 This procedure only concerns justified observations related to the original path request - whereas modifications to the original path requests are treated as described in Chapter 3.7.1 (without further involvement of the C-OSS).